-- iv.
-Multidistrict/multicounty SELPAs - v.
-Countywide SELPAs with joint powers agreements (JPAs) - vi.
+- vi.
 All charter school local educational agency (LEA) SELPA(s) - d.
-If the county office also serves as the SELPA, the county office of education (COE) will operate special education programs in addition to their responsibilities as the county SELPA. - e.
+The COE may serve as both the AU of the SELPA and the primary or even sole operator of special education programs serving SELPA members' students. - e.
 A single-district SELPA must have 30,000 or more pupils in grades kindergarten through 12. - f.
-Each SELPA has a policy-making body that is designated in the local plan and makes policy decisions, approves the SELPA budget, and establishes the guidelines for decisions such as staffing patterns, etc.
+Each SELPA has a policy-making body that is designated in the local plan.
+The body makes policy decisions, approves the SELPA budget, and establishes the guidelines for decisions such as adding or amending programs in the continuum of services and transfers of regionalized programs between operators.